hiimvikash/DSA-EndGame/02.  Algorithms/08. LinkedList/15. Middle Point in LL/README.md

 # [**Middle Point in LL**](https://leetcode.com/problems/middle-of-the-linked-list/)
-# When you want 2nd node as middle in 2 middle's.
+# When you want 2nd node as middle in 2 middle's(in even case).
 ```java
 /**
  * Definition for singly-linked list.